-- Angular power spectrum (optional, depending on time) - The power spectrum C{l} can be used as a test statistic that allows to study distributions of data (large number of events, temperature flucuations (CMB),...) on a sphere. - Brief introduction of spherical harmonics $Y{\ell m}$ as basis functions on a sphere (exercise 3). - Introduction of the two-point angular correlation function and its relation to the power spectrum. - Introduction of the power spectrum. - Extraction of power spectra from mock data and background (exercise 4).
+- Angular power spectrum (optional, will not be covered during lecture) - The power spectrum C{l} can be used as a test statistic that allows to study distributions of data (large number of events, temperature flucuations (CMB),...) on a sphere. - Brief introduction of spherical harmonics $Y{\ell m}$ as basis functions on a sphere (exercise 3). - Introduction of the two-point angular correlation function and its relation to the power spectrum. - Introduction of the power spectrum. - Extraction of power spectra from Monte Carlo data and background (exercise 4).